hbarry89/Professional-README-Generator/README.md

 ## Description

-- This is the seventh challenge.
 - The purpose of this repository is for developers to create a quick and a professional README files through a README file generator application.

 ## Usage

-- Checkout this video demo video of this application.
+- Checkout this video demo video of this application:

-[Click here](*) for a link to the video demo for your reference.
+- [Click here](*) for a link to the video demo for your reference.
-[Click here](https://github.com/hbarry89/Professional-README-Generator/blob/main/README-File-Generator/README.md) to see a sample README file created by the generator.
+- [Click here](https://github.com/hbarry89/Professional-README-Generator/blob/main/README-File-Generator/README.md) to see a sample README file created by the generator.

 ---------------------------